-Investment funds selected are exposed to different asset classes, e.g., equity, interest rate products, currency, and diversified instruments, and managed principally by the HSBC Group.
+Investment funds selected are exposed to different asset classes, e.g., equity, interest rate products, currency, diversified instruments, and managed principally by the HSBC Group.

-Investment fund equities
+Investment fund equities:

-Pursuant to management forecasting, the equities compartment may vary and represent between a minimum of 50% and a maximum of 80% of assets of the mutual fund.
+Pursuant to management forecasting, the equities compartment may vary and represent between a minimum of 35% and a maximum of 65% of assets of the mutual fund.
+Global mutual fund exposure to equity risk fluctuates identically.

-The equities compartment is composed of investment fund units or shares exposed to equities of corporations which are capitalised in any proportion (including small and medium with no predetermined limit), sector, and geographic area (including emerging markets with no predetermined limit).
+It is composed of investment fund units or shares exposed to equities of corporations which are capitalised in any proportion (including small and medium with no predetermined limit), sector, or geographic area (including emerging markets with no predetermined limit).

-Interest rate product investment funds
+Interest rate product investment funds:

-The rate compartment may represent up to 50% of mutual fund assets, with no predetermined minimum.
-It is invested in units or shares of interest rate product investment funds (bonds and monetary) divided among European and international government bonds, investment grade (within minimum Standard & Poor's BBB- and Moody's Baa3 ratings or the equivalent as set by the management company) as well as high-yield (riskier securities due to their low ratings) European and international corporate bonds, and European and international convertible bonds.
+The rate compartment may represent up to 65% of mutual fund assets, with no predetermined minimum.
+It is invested in units or shares of interest rate product investment funds (bonds and monetary) spread among European and international government bonds, investment grade (within minimum Standard & Poor's BBB- and Moody's Baa3 ratings or the equivalent as set by the management company) as well as high-yield European and international corporate bonds (which are riskier due to their low ratings), and European and international convertible bonds.